JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 ***

+***NOTE:** As of May 15, 2015 the details below are for reference only since much of the advice has been obsoleted by a recent upgrade of the deployment scripts to use Capistrano 3; specifically version 3.4.0 and above.*

-The purpose of this document is to explain how to setup `capistrano` on your local system to allow for clean & easy deployment of code from GitHub to a destination server.
+The purpose of this document is to explain how to setup `capistrano` on your local system to allow for clean and easy deployment of code from GitHub to a destination server.

 ### Installing Capistrano